Rising to the Challenge: Stepping Up in a Time of Need

 |0

-This work, Rising to the Challenge: Stepping Up in a Time of Need [Image 3 of 3], by Kayla Plagge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rising to the Challenge: Stepping Up in a Time of Need, by Kayla Plagge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.